dsorokin/aivika-distributed-test/README.md

 ### Running the Time Server

-Here in this test the Time Server is located on node 1.
+Here in the test the Time Server is located on node 1.
 In my case I run it on the laptop with IP address 192.168.99.20.

 `$ stack exec aivikasim-distributed-test slave 1`